 Morris played bass with Ebony, and he and Robinson did session work with Alan Galbraith and commercial jingles before forming The Heartbreakers with members of Ebony and Bulldogs All-Star Goodtime Band.
 He is widely known today through his film reviews and production of Radio New Zealand National’s Standing Room Only arts programme.

-During the eighties Robinson and Morris reunited for C&W band Punk and the Cartel, and they both continue to play in pickup bands with friends.
-They are working toward a reissue of the Tamburlaine catalogue.
+During the 1980s Robinson and Morris reunited for C&W band Punk and the Cartel (with RWP director Brent Hansen on drums, and Ian Morris on guitars), and they both continue to play in pickup bands with friends.

 Denis Leong - guitar, vocals